-1.31 Family and friend's involvement
+1.33 Family involvement

-- 1.32 The death of any person in circumstances such as examined herein is a tragedy.
+- 1.34 The death of any person in circumstances such as examined herein is a tragedy.
 Family members and friends of both Jasmin and Simon were contacted during this review and a request was made to speak to them regarding the family dynamics.
-The family and friends of Jasmin and Simon were provided with the Home Office leaflet for families, and were informed that they could be represented by a specialist advocate from AAFDA (Advocacy After Fatal Domestic Abuse).
-This offer of an advocate was declined by Jasmin and Simon's family. - 1.33 Jasmin's brother did not feel that he wished to be a part of the review process.
+The family and friends of Jasmin and Simon were provided with the Home Office leaflet for families and were informed that they could be represented by a specialist advocate from AAFDA (Advocacy After Fatal Domestic Abuse).
+This offer of an advocate was declined by Jasmin and Simon's family. - 1.35 Jasmin's brother did not feel that he wished to be a part of the review process.
 Jasmin's sister was spoken to through emails and over the phone as she lives abroad and was therefore unable to be spoken to in person.
 Simon was contacted through the Prison Liaison Officer but declined to take part in the review process.
 Simon's mother was spoken to and gave a background into both Simon and Jasmin's relationship.
-The neighbour of both Jasmin and Simon was contacted and requests made to speak to him, however this did not take place as the report writer was unable to make any further contact with him.
+The neighbour of both Jasmin and Simon was contacted and requests made to speak to him, however this did not take place and the report writer was unable to make any further contact with him.
 A close friend of Jasmin's was also identified within the review and the chair wrote to her asking whether she would like to be a part of the review process.
 No response was received.
-The review was provided with a copy of the statement that the police took from the neighbour which was shared with the panel.

-- 1.34 The family were provided with a copy of the Terms of Reference and invited to contribute and comment.
+The review was provided with a copy of the statement that the police took from the neighbour which was shared with the panel. - 1.36 The family were provided with a copy of the Terms of Reference and invited to contribute and comment.
 The initial terms of reference were amended following a discussion with Jasmin's sister.
-Family members were not able to meet the panel due to their location, however they were kept updated on the DHR process throughout the review.
-Jasmin's mother had sadly died prior to the start of the review.
-The panel would like to thank all the family and friends of both Jasmin and Simon for speaking to them and giving them an insight into their relationship. - 1.35 The panel wish to send their condolences to the family and friends of Jasmin.
+Family members were not able to become a part of or to meet the panel due to their location, however they were kept updated on the DHR process throughout the review.
+Jasmin's mother sadly died prior to the start of the review.
+The panel would like to thank all the family and friends of both Jasmin and Simon for speaking to them and giving them an insight into their relationship. - 1.37 The panel wish to send their condolences to the family and friends of Jasmin.
 Pseudonyms for both the victim and the perpetrator have been used throughout this report to maintain anonymity.
+The name Jasmin was requested by her sister.

+2.0 Objectives of the review

-The name Jasmin was requested by Jasmin's sister. - 2.0 Methodology - 2.1 The purpose of Domestic Homicide Review (DHR) is to give an accurate as possible account of what originally transpired in an agency's response to Jasmin, to evaluate it fairly, and if necessary to identify any improvements for future practice. - 2.2 This overall report is based on the relevant information obtained from Individual management reviews (IMR's). - 2.3 Scoping letters were sent out to the following organisations, BeNCH CRC (Beds, Northants, Cambs and Herts Community Rehabilitation Company), Continuing Health Care, Hinchingbrooke Hospital, Addenbrookes Hospital, Citizen's Advice Bureau, Cambridgeshire Fire and Rescue Service, Cambridgeshire Housing Association, East of England Ambulance Service, IDVA service, GP, Probation, CGL Substance Misuse Service, Inclusion, Cambridgeshire Police, Peterborough City Hospital, The Queen Elizabeth Hospital, Kings Lynn, Department of Work and Pension and the Job Centre.
-As a result of the information received, agencies were asked to submit chronologies. - 2.4 Following a meeting, the chronologies were discussed and a decision was made that Individual Management Reviews would be requested from CGL Substance Misuse Service, Inclusion, GP of Jasmin and Simon.
+- 2.1 The purpose of Domestic Homicide Review (DHR) is to give an accurate as possible account of what originally transpired in an agency's response to Jasmin, to evaluate it fairly, and if necessary to identify any improvements for future practice. - 2.2 This overall report is based on the relevant information obtained from Individual management reviews (IMR's). - 2.3 Following a meeting, the chronologies were discussed and a decision was made that Individual Management Reviews would be requested from CGL Substance Misuse Service, Inclusion, GP of Jasmin and Simon.
 Some agencies had limited information but were requested to present pen pictures of their involvement with Jasmin and Simon.
-These agencies were the East of England Ambulance Service, Housing Association.
+These agencies were the East of England Ambulance Service and Housing Association.
 The pen pictures from the two agencies did not provide any current relevant information and therefore the information is not within this report.